 So as we think and discuss together this morning lets ask God to plant these two truths deep in our hearts.
 God knows us completely and he is always here with us.

 The second passage I want to look at this morning is Genesis 2.
 The second account of creation.
 Although this story mentions nothing about homosexuality, it is one that anti- gay people love to throw in the faces of LGBT people along with the rhyme “God created Adam and Eve, not Adam and Steve.”
-So as I tried to reconcile my faith and sexuality, understanding this passage was very
+So as I tried to reconcile my faith and sexuality, understanding this passage was very important to me.

 First let me read the story.
 (I’m going to skip over a few verses that aren’t relevant to our discussion.)